en flag +1 214 306 68 37

 ScienceSoft can conduct a feasibility analysis of in-house vs. outsourced development with TCO calculation of both options for your particular case.

-Today, the primary driver for outsourcing software development is not just cutting costs.
-Judging by the requests ScienceSoft gets as an outsourced development provider, more and more companies are looking to cover complex development needs with outsourcing.
-This is all about optimization: instead of spending vast resources on growing required competencies in-house, they can get them right away and at a better cost.
+A recent survey by Deloitte revealed that 79% of companies opt to fully or partially outsource their development tasks.
+Today, the primary driver for outsourcing software development is more than just getting the needed competencies right away and cutting costs.
+Judging by the requests ScienceSoft receives as an outsourced development provider, more and more companies are looking to cover complex development needs with outsourcing, prioritizing managed development as a way to effectively navigate innovations and share risks.

 Outsourcing is a good fit for startups without established development and for non-IT enterprises going in for digital transformation, where time and budget don’t favor expanding the IT department with a full-scale development team.
 Also, outsourcing helps product companies to speed up time-to-market and scale business by increasing development output.